Small Business Risk is Climbing Daily. Is Your Small Business Big Enough to Worry About Cyberattacks?

 We track and report on cyberattacks every day, and we’ve seen a pattern developing in 2020: business cyberattacks are definitely rising, especially phishing and ransomware threats.
 But you often see big companies, conglomerates, and government agencies on that list, not small businesses.
 Is small business risk really high enough that you should be worrying about cyberattacks against your company – and paying for security to prevent them?

 The short answer is yes.
 Every business is at risk for cybercrime.
 While you may see more stories about cyberattacks against big companies like Twitter and Barnes & Noble, that’s just because they’re correspondingly bigger, buzzier cyberattacks.
+More than 50% of cyberattacks in 2020 happened to SMBs.
 Every week when we create The Week in Breach, we sort through dozens of data breaches and successful cyberattacks to choose which stories will be of the most interest to our readers – and we’re never short of material.

 Solve five of the most exhausting remote and hybrid security problems fast with this handy infographic!
 DOWNLOAD IT>>